Lina Hidalgo: Alleged bid rigging

 In March 2021, concerns were raised over a contract awarded to Elevate Strategies, a company that was hired to do COVID-19 vaccine outreach.
 The company had only one employee and was run out of an apartment in the city.
 Hidalgo and county commissioners allegedly had ties to Elevate Strategies.
 Mark Jones of Rice University said, "This was an RFP [request for proposal] that was wired from the very start to go to Elevate Strategies to provide political money for Lina Hidalgo's supporters".
 Hidalgo responded, "Y’all bring it on!
 Bring it on!
 Because there is nothing here."
 In September 2021, the county terminated the $11 million contract.

 In April 2022, three of Hidalgo's staffers were indicted by the Harris County District Attorney.
-On November 9, 2023, the Texas Rangers issued three more search warrants in the ongoing investigation and the Rangers opened a new public corruption investigation into Hidalgo’s office to locate records they believe were not disclosed, possibly destroyed, in prior investigations.
+On November 9, 2023, the Texas Rangers issued three more search warrants in the ongoing investigation and the Rangers opened a new public corruption investigation into Hidalgo's office to locate records they believe were not disclosed, possibly destroyed, in prior investigations.

-In March 2024, DA Ogg lost her primary election.
-Prior to leaving office, DA Ogg transferred the case to the Texas Attorney General’s Office.
-On January 29, 2025, the Texas Attorney General’s Office filed a motion to dismiss all charges in the “interest of justice.”
+In March 2024, DA Kim Ogg lost her primary election.
+Prior to leaving office, Ogg transferred the case to the Texas Attorney General's Office.
+On January 29, 2025, the Texas Attorney General's Office filed a motion to dismiss all charges in the “interest of justice.”

 2022 election

-Hidalgo defeated her opponent, Alexandra del Moral Mealer, by a margin of around 18,000 votes out of 1 million votes cast (50.8% to 49.2%).
+Hidalgo defeated her opponent, Alex Mealer, by a margin of around 18,000 votes out of 1 million votes cast (50.8% to 49.2%).
 Mealer filed a lawsuit in an attempt to overturn the results, but dropped the lawsuit ten months later.